B2B sales—selling products or services from one business to another—has always been tough, and today’s informed buyers raise the bar.

 But of course, businesses can't interact without people.
 Sales teams in the B2B world need to identify stakeholders and decision-makers, start conversations, learn about their pain points, build customer relationships, and ultimately guide them toward a solution.

-Common sales activities would include:
+Common B2B sales activities include:

 In basic terms, B2B means selling your products or services to other businesses, while B2C (business-to-consumer sales) involves selling products or services to individual consumers.